tiagocoutinho/serialio/README.md

 So far, only serial line over RFC2217 protocol and raw socket are available.
 It should be compatible with:

-* ser2net bridge with telnet and raw configurations
+* ser2net bridge with telnet(RFC2217) and raw configurations
 * gserial[ser2tcp] bridge (RFC2217)